A Message from the Head of School

 Ms Devlin aims to always create a classroom environment where learners feel comfortable to take risks, accept challenging learning experiences and show passion for learning new things.
 She loves seeing learners excelling in their lives outside the classroom and growing as global citizens who contribute to their community.
 Outside of school, Ms Devlin likes to play team sport, ski, scuba dive, read and cook.

-Mrs Conolly grew up in Australia but has lived most of her adult life in Japan.
-She spent several years in Chicago, where she decided to become a librarian after her association with the Center for Teaching Through Children’s Books in Chicago.
+Mrs Conolly grew up in Australia but has lived most of her adult life in Japan, recently spending several years in Chicago, where she decided to become a librarian after her association with the Center for Teaching Through Children’s Books in Chicago.

 Mrs Conolly’s special interests include Mother Tongue collection, picture books and audiobooks.
 She has magical stories to tell about her many wonderful experiences along the way to becoming a librarian, and she hopes to inspire children to dream bigger and imagine their own remarkable lives through books.